 The Watter's Mou'was Bram Stoker's third novel.
-The books title means "the water's mouth" in a Scottish dialect and it refers to the place where a river empties into Cruden Bay.
-The novel is an adventure romance about a young coast guard officer who has to stop his girlfriend's father and other poor fishermen from smuggling.
+The book's title means "the water's mouth" in a Scottish dialect and it refers to a gorge near the town of Cruden Bay currently known as the Old Water Moo'.
+It is believed that a small river know as the Water of Cruden once flowed into to the sea through this gorge.
+The novel is an adventure romance about a young coast guard officer who is bound by duty to stop his girlfriend's father and other local fishermen from smuggling.
 It was first published in the UK in 1895 by A. Constable and Co., Westminster, as a part of their short lived Acme Library series (No. 2).
 The book itself is a 165 page (plus 8 pages of advertisements) hardcover with a blue cloth cover stamped on the spine and front panel in gold.
-The Watter's Mou' was first published in the US in 1895 by D. Appleton and Company, New York.
-This edition is a 178 page hardcover with a red cloth cover stamped on the spine and front panel in silver and dark red.
-Photographs of the book's UK and US covers are available here.
+In the same year, Constable released it in a cheaper one shilling edition.
+This edition is a 165 page paperback (plus 7 pages of advertisements) with a green cover stamped on the spine and front panel in black.
+It was first published in the US in 1895 by D. Appleton and Company, New York.
+This edition is a 178 page (plus 10 pages of advertisements) hardcover with a red cloth cover stamped on the spine and front panel in silver and dark red.

 "At the Watter's Mou': Between Duty and Love"